Academic Policies and Procedures

 The faculty and staff at Florida National University want you to succeed.
 Since studies indicate a positive relationship between good attendance and better grades, you are strongly encouraged to attend all classes and arrive on time.

 - * Individual instructors establish their own class attendance policies.
 Each instructor‘s policy is included in the course syllabus and distributed at the beginning of each semester.

 - * It is your responsibility to understand and follow these policies and, if possible, to notify instructors in advance when it is necessary to miss a class.

 - * Any anticipated prolonged absences should be reported to instructors as soon as possible.

-- * If you stop attending class(es) for any reason, you must consult with your instructor(s) and registrar about possible withdrawal from the class(es).
+- * If you stop attending the class(es) for any reason, you must consult with your instructor(s) and registrar about a possible withdrawal from the class(es).

 ATTENDANCE POLICY FOR VA STUDENTS

 Early departures, class cuts, tardies, etc., for any portion of a class period, will be counted as 1 absence.

 Students exceeding 20 % of total absences in a calendar month will be terminated from their VA benefits for unsatisfactory attendance.

 In order to show that the cause of unsatisfactory attendance has been removed, students must show good attendance (as defined) for one calendar month after being terminated for unsatisfactory attendance.
 After such time, the student may be recertified for VA education benefits.